 A Person requesting access to the system for the purpose of the Natural Gas transmission (“Applicant”) must access the Transporter`s Portal and, after accepting the terms of use of the Portal (such confirmation shall be treated as “expression of will” (in Serbian: izjava volje) under the Article 28 of the Law on Contracts and Torts by which Applicant undertakes the obligations set out in the terms of use), submit to the Transporter the Request for Access to the System in electronic form.

-The Request Form, which is available on Portal and which Applicant populates and signs with the electronic signature of the individual authorised to sign and submit the Request for Access to the System, is used for submission of the Request for Access to the System .
+The Request Form, which is available on Portal and which Applicant populates and signs with the electronic signature of the individual authorised to use electronic signature and submit the Request for Access to the System, is used for submission of the Request for Access to the System .

-Together with the Request Form, Statements from the Article 2 of this Network Code signed by electronic signature of individual authorised for signing of Statements and the following evidences in the electronic form must be submitted:
+Together with the Request Form, Statements from the Article 2 of this Network Code signed by electronic signature of individual authorised for signing of the Request for access to the System, the following evidences in the electronic form must be submitted:

-copy (scan) of the original excerpt on registration of the Applicant containing actual business data registered in the registry of competent body on the date of the submission of Request for Access to the System, which excerpt must not be older than three (3) months as of the date of submission of Request for Access to the System, whereby foreign legal entity accompanies the copy (scan) of the original excerpt from the relevant register which is duly legalised, with the scan of the translation thereof into Serbian language verified by the authorised court translator; and
+excerpt on registration of the Applicant who is foreign entity, duly legalized and not older than three (3) months as of the date of submission of Request for Access to the System, which is submitted in the form of electronic document or copy (scan) of the original together with the scan of the translation thereof into Serbian language verified by the authorised court translator; and

-evidence on authorization for the individual which signed the Request for Access to the System (Request Form and/or Statements) using his electronic signature, either in the form of management body decision or in the form of power of attorney, if the authorization is not evident from the copy of the excerpt on registered data.
+evidence on authorization for the individual which signed the Request for Access to the System (Request Form and Statements) using his electronic signature, either in the form of management body decision or in the form of power of attorney, if the authorization is not evident from the official evidence of the competent authority, i.e., from the submitted excerpt on registration of the Applicant who is foreign entity.

 Submission of Request for Access to the System through Portal is possible only if the Request Form is fully populated and signed, all Statements are signed and all evidences from the Article 3.3.3 of this Network Code are attached.